yazgoo/yazgoo.github.io/blag-src/_posts/2018-10-27-writing-a-remote-plugin-for-neovim-in-ruby.md

 ```

 I also catch any exception, because I don't want my plugin to echo
-its errors into vim (which it will do in case of exception)
+its errors into vim (which it will do in case of exception).
+You should definitely not do that when you're developing your plugin.

 # using it